Drug Interactions between acetaminophen / hydrocodone and Synthroid

 This report displays the potential drug interactions for the following 2 drugs:

 - Synthroid (levothyroxine)

 Interactions between your drugs

-There were no interactions found in our database between acetaminophen / hydrocodone and Synthroid - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between acetaminophen / hydrocodone and Synthroid.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 acetaminophen / hydrocodone

 - Acetaminophen / hydrocodone is in the drug class narcotic analgesic combinations.

 - Acetaminophen / hydrocodone is used to treat the following conditions:

 - Synthroid is in the drug class thyroid drugs.